 Best cases of a business-to-business e-commerce model

 Amazon Business is a B2B e-commerce marketplace that targets companies, not individuals.
 While many are familiar with the success of the B2C Amazon, you might be surprised to find out that its B2B platform is also a market leader.
-By the end of 2021, Amazon’s B2B sales are predicted to go over 25 billion and even surpass its B2C sales.
+By 2025, the value of products purchased on Amazon’s B2B is predicted to reach 59 billion U.S. dollars.

 Another thing to consider here is that Amazon Business wasn’t even aiming at large international success until 2019.
 This means the platform’s growth is only starting – and it’s already reaching very impressive thresholds.